BuildPiper vs Traditional CI/CD Tools: What’s the Difference?

 In essence, BuildPiper treats Kubernetes not as a plugin, but as a core primitive.

-Developer & Team Experience
+Developer and Team Experience

 Jenkins is an engineer’s toolkit.
 It requires time, patience, and deep scripting knowledge.